Memorial Day Reflections

 This is a very difficult workout, and not for everyone.
 What is for everyone is the concept.
 I challenge you on holidays like Memorial Day, 4th of July, and Veterans Day, is to think about the WORK those did before us and with us are putting in to keep our country safe.
 Do a difficult workout that day to show your respect.
 Take time to appreciate the freedoms we have because of these brave men and women.
 I will never take a “rest day” on any holiday that supports our troops, and I’d like to challenge you to do the same.

 At Superstition Mountain Golf & Country Club, we are committed to provide the best in health and fitness for our members.
-For more information on CrossFit training and fitness offerings, visit our mountain sports club.
+For more information on CrossFit training and fitness offerings, visit superstitionmountain.com/the-club/fitness-and-wellness.

 CrossFit is NOT for anyone, if you have not exercised before, have injuries preventing you doing certain movements, or have serious medical conditions, it is not a good place to start your fitness journey.